+And, without prejudice to any other functions of directors and employees to the Board, the duties of the Finance Director include:

-- d) Providing financial information to the Board and the Scottish Government Health and Social Care Directorate (SGHSCD) - e) Setting the Board's accounting policies consistent with SGHSCD and Treasury guidance and generally accepted accounting practice - f) Preparing and maintaining such accounts, certificates, estimates, records and reports as the Board may require for the purpose of carrying out its statutory duties. - 1.3.11 All directors and employees, severally and collectively, are responsible for: - a) The security of the property of the Board - b) Avoiding loss - c) Exercising economy and efficiency in the use of resources - d) Conforming with the requirements of: - Standing Orders - Standing Financial Instructions - Scheme of Delegation - Finance Procedure Manual - 1.3.12 No action should be taken in a manner devised to avoid any of the requirements of, or the financial limits specified in, these governance documents. - 1.3.13 Any contractor or employee of a contractor, who is empowered by the Board to commit the Board to expenditure or who is authorised to obtain income, shall comply with these instructions.
-It is the responsibility of the Chief Executive to ensure that such persons are made aware of this. - 1.3.14 For any and all directors and employees who carry out a financial function, the form in which financial records are kept and the manner in which directors and employees discharge their duties must be to the satisfaction of the Finance Director. - 1.3.15 For any period of secondment of the HR Director, responsibilities assigned to HR Director within these Standing Financial Instructions and the Scheme of Delegation will be delegated to Chief Executive.
+- a) Providing financial information to the Board and the Scottish Government Health and Social Care Directorate (SGHSCD). - b) Setting the Board's accounting policies consistent with SGHSCD and Treasury guidance and generally accepted accounting practice. - c) Preparing and maintaining such accounts, certificates, estimates, records and reports as the Board may require for the purpose of carrying out its statutory duties.

+All directors and employees, severally and collectively, are responsible for:

+- d) The security of the property of the Board.

+- e) Avoiding loss.

+- f) Exercising economy and efficiency in the use of resources.

+- g) Conforming with the requirements of:

+- 1. Standing Orders.

+- 2. Standing Financial Instructions.

+- 3. Scheme of Delegation.

+- 4. Finance Procedure Manual.

+No action should be taken in a manner devised to avoid any of the requirements of, or the financial limits specified in, these governance documents.

+Any contractor or employee of a contractor, who is empowered by the Board to commit the Board to expenditure or who is authorised to obtain income, shall comply with these instructions.
+It is the responsibility of the Chief Executive to ensure that such persons are made aware of this.

+For any and all directors and employees who carry out a financial function, the form in which financial records are kept and the manner in which directors and employees discharge their duties must be to the satisfaction of the Finance Director.

+For any period of secondment of the Director of Workforce, responsibilities assigned to the Director of Workforce within these Standing Financial Instructions and the Scheme of Delegation will be delegated to Chief Executive.